santiagobarreda/brms_tools/docs/week-1.md

 ### The normal distribution

-The distribution of many variables (including f0) follows what is called a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
+The distribution of [many variables](https://www.youtube.com/watch?v=4HpvBZnHOVI) (including f0) follows what's called a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
 This means if you take a random sample of a variable and arrange observations into bins, they will tend to resemble the shape of a normal distribution.
 This distribution is also called a Gaussian distribution and has a familiar, bell-shaped curve.

 The normal distribution has the following important characteristics.